OpenFunction/OpenFunction/docs/concepts/OpenFunction-events-framework.md

   You can refer to [Sample Function Go](https://github.com/OpenFunction/samples/tree/main/functions/Knative/hello-world-go) to create a Knative runtime function.

-  Here I assume that the name of this function (Knative Service) is `function-sample-serving-ksvc` .
+  Here I assume that the name of this function (Knative Service) is `function-sample-serving-qrdx8-ksvc-fwml8` .
 You should be able to see this value with the `kubectl get ksvc` command

 - A Kafka server (event source)